dragonflydb/documentation/docs/command-reference/sorted-sets/zrange.md

 - When `BYLEX` is used, the `start` and `stop` parameters are **treated as lexicographical strings**.
 - Valid `start` and `stop` must start with `(` or `[` to indicate exclusive or inclusive bounds respectively.
-- The `+` and `-` characters can be used to specify positive and negative infinity strings, respectively.
+- The `+` and `-` special values can be used to specify positive and negative infinity strings, respectively.

 ## Return Values